 Shelton Vineyards was founded in 1999 by Charlie and Ed Shelton, two brothers looking to create a staple within the modern wine industry.
 As one of the first wineries in North Carolina, the vineyard has made a name for itself in North Carolina’s Yadkin Valley.
 Over the years, Shelton Vineyards has expanded to match the ever-growing needs of the market — the property features a tasting room, as well as a restaurant and hotel.
 Shelton Vineyards’ wine is available throughout North Carolina and parts of Virginia and South Carolina in Harris Teeter, Publix, Lowes Foods, and Food Lion.

-After using Ekos for only a couple of months, Shelton Vineyards has created a more streamlined process for managing inventory, tracking production, and understanding the associated costing.
-Instead of relying on spreadsheets requiring manual updates or several tools to track everything separately, each member of the team has visibility into what’s going on at any given time — even while on the go thanks to the mobile app.
 Another way Ekos has helped to improve visibility is through its ability to manage purchase orders and inventory receipts.
 Whenever the team makes a purchase and adds it to the system, all the necessary parties are notified via an email notification rather than relying on a paper order that was previously passed around from department to department.

 Using Ekos, Shelton Vineyards has been able to control its inventory at the most granular level, helping the team take a more strategic approach to determine the cost per bottle.
-“I’m glad we jumped in when we did, that way I got a good handle on it,” said Ethan Brown, winemaker.
+“I’m glad we jumped in when we did, that way I got a good handle on it,” Ethan said.
 “We’re already starting to accumulate data for costs over time and we’re going to continue to look at that.”